 Orangesoft’s case

-Keeping in mind the nature of the application and the strict guidelines of Apple and Google, we carefully examined the Developer Program policies, focusing on their explicit content restrictions.
+Our team partnered with a dating app startup to develop an application for Android and iOS.
+Given the nature of the application and the strict guidelines of Apple and Google, we dedicated significant effort to studying the Developer Program policies and drilling down into explicit content restrictions.

 ☝️On July 8th, 2020, Google announced an update to the Developer program policies.
 Among others, they added one more paragraph to the Sexual Content and Profanity section: